Iceland - Retrospective

 Hiking and transportation

 Hiking with so much gear hadn't been easy but was less though than I had expected.
 The weather also wasn't bad.
 In the morning it was cold and super windy everywhere, but I hadn't expected to be sunbathing in shorts.
 Of course I hadn't seen much people during the hike but the ones I did meet were all very friendly.
 The roads were deserted enough to feel self-reliant without starting to talk to myself.
-Flying by myself had gone wrong in about every possible way, but most of the times that had actually turned out to my advantage (I had a free hotel, breakfast, day flight, and managed to keep my stove).
-The busses in Iceland were a nice way to get from A to B, but it's not a great way to experience the country.
+Flying by myself had gone wrong in about every possible way, but most of the times that had actually turned out to my advantage (I had gotten a free hotel stay, breakfast, day flight, and managed to keep my stove).
+The public busses in Iceland were a nice way to get from A to B, but not a great way to experience the country.

 Food and drinks